swimos/swim-toolkit-js/@swim/toolkit/README.md

 ### [**Swim UI** Framework](https://github.com/swimos/swim/tree/master/swim-toolkit-js/swim-ui-js)

-The **Swim UI** framework implements a user interface toolkit for pervasively real-time applications.
+The **Swim UI** framework implements a user interface framework for pervasively real-time applications.
 A unified view hierarchy, with builtin procedural styling and animation, makes it easy for **Swim UI** components to uniformly style, animate, and render mixed HTML, SVG, Canvas, and WebGL components.